musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 Similar to JETPLOW.

 **BARGLEE**
-A firewall software implant.
-Unknown vendor.
+A firewall software implant for Juniper NetScreen firewalls.

 **BUZZDIRECTION**
 A firewall software implant for Fortigate firewalls.